 For a neater, more uniform look, you could pipe the buttercream using a large disposable piping bag and a set of nozzles.

 A 10oz/280g mixture makes a lovely deep cake in two 8″/20cm cake tins.
 Using two 9″/23cm cake tins for this amount of mixture still makes a decent depth cake but it will cut into more slices.
 Bear in mind that the buttercream and jam will also be spread thinner to cover the larger area.
-You might want to consider increasing the buttercream quantities by at least 25%.
+You might want to consider increasing the jam and buttercream quantities by at least 25%.

 I line my tins with either round paper liners or circle paper liners just on the bottom of the tin.
 The round liners do create a texture on the sides of the cakes so choose your poison accordingly.